clubs-project/documentation/README.md

-# documentation
+# CLUBS documentation
-Sources for the public documents describing CLuBS system
+Sources for the public documents describing the [CLUBS](https://www.clubs-project.eu) systems